This section is intended for healthcare professionals

 1. Executive summary of Mamma Mia

-Mamma Mia is an evidence based and documented effective selfhelp intervention, suitable for all pre- and postpartum women.
+Mamma Mia is an evidence-based self-help intervention suitable for all perinatal women.

-The tunneled programme follows the user’s journey with 44 interactive sessions during a periode from gestation week 21 until 6 months after birth.
+The tunneled programme follows the woman’s journey with 44 interactive sessions during a period from gestation week 21 until 6 months after birth.
 With 16 sessions prepartum and 28 sessions postpartum.

-The users can sign up at any time during pregnancy and after birth.
-The programme flow is adapted to when the user registers during her pregnancy.
+The women can sign up at any time during pregnancy and after birth.

 There are separate tracks for women with female partners and women with no involved partner.

-The programme does not collect last name, email address or phone number.
-The users are anonymised with a 24-character, randomly created UserID.
+The programme does not collect last name, email address, or phone number.
+The women are anonymised with a 24-character, randomly created UserID.

-The users respond to The Edinburgh Perinatal Depression Scale (EPDS) 7 times during the course of the programme.
+The women complete the Edinburgh Perinatal Depression Scale (EPDS) 7 times during the programme.

-The programme focuses on the three most important areas that affect mental and physical health throughout pregnancy and after birth:
+The programme focuses on three important areas that influence mental and physical health throughout pregnancy and after birth:

 The mother and child relationship